zalando/planb-docs/index.rst

 Table of Contents
 =================

-Welcome to the Plan B Documentation!
+Welcome to the Plan B OAuth2/JWT Infrastructure Documentation!

 .. toctree::
    :maxdepth: 2